 Coronavirus tests are making headlines, but confusion remains.
 Different tests detect different things and have different uses.
-We walk through the two main types of tests related to SARS-CoV-2, the virus that causes COVID-19: what each test detects, how it detects it and what the test can tell us about current and prior infection.
+We walk through the three main types of tests related to SARS-CoV-2, the virus that causes COVID-19: what each test detects, how it detects it and what the test can tell us about current and prior infection.

 Photo by Rohan Thomson / Getty Images